olumolu/consoleAI/README.md

 # consoleAI
-A versatile Bash script that provides a command-line interface (CLI) for interacting with various Large Language Models (LLMs) from multiple AI providers.
+A versatile script that provides a command-line interface (CLI) for interacting with various Large Language Models (LLMs) from multiple inference providers.
-It supports model selection, conversation history, system prompts, and real-time streaming of responses.
+It supports model selection, conversation history, system prompts, and real-time streaming of responses, filter from the models and off|on tool calling.
 Run this from any macos or linux even from android with turmux.

 ## Features